Julian F. Walker

-Sir Julian Fortay Walker CMG MBE (جوليان فورت ووكر;7 May 1929 – 7 July 2018), also known by his initials J. F. Walker, was a British Arabist, author, cartographer, land surveyor, former military officer and a retired diplomat who worked closely with Sheikh Rashid while serving as the last British representative to the Trucial States in Dubai for 11-months during the formation of the United Arab Emirates in 1971.
+Sir Julian Fortay Walker CMG MBE (جوليان فورت ووكر;7 May 1929 – 7 July 2018), also known by his initials J. F. Walker, was a British Arabist, author, cartographer, land surveyor, former military officer and a retired diplomat who worked closely with Sheikh Rashid while serving as the last British representative to the Trucial States in Dubai for 11-months during the unification of the United Arab Emirates in 1971.
 He played an instrumental role in demarcating the present boundaries of the country's emirates as well as its borders with Oman during his capacity as an assistant political officer in the Trucial States and colonial Bahrain between the 1950s and 1960s.

 In his diplomatic career spanning almost 40 years, he served in various positions at places like Bahrain, Oman, Iraq, Morocco, West Berlin, Northern Ireland, Lebanon and Norway.
 He was also appointed as Britain's ambassador to North Yemen from 1979 to 1984 and then Qatar between 1984 and 1987.
 He was the son of British urologist and philosopher Kenneth Macfarlane Walker.

 Early life and career

-Julian Fortay Walker was born in London, United Kingdom on May 7, 1929 to British urologist and philosopher Kenneth Macfarlane Walker and Eileen Marjorie Wilson.
+Julian Fortay Walker was born in London, United Kingdom on 7 May 1929 to British urologist and philosopher Kenneth Macfarlane Walker and Eileen Marjorie Wilson.
 He joined the British armed forces in August 1947 and served till September 1949.